Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Extensions and Data Illustrations

 \subsubsection{Functional Connectivity Networks Based on fMRI Data}

 Functional connectivity in neuroimaging refers to temporal association of a neurophysiological measure obtained from different regions in the brain \citep{fris:93}.
 Functional magnetic resonance imaging (fMRI) techniques record time courses of blood oxygenation level dependent (BOLD) signals, which are a proxy for neural activity in the brain \citep{lind:08:2}.
-Among those, resting state fMRI (rs-fMRI) records signals when subjects are resting and not performing an explicit task.
-Functional connectivity networks can be constructed across various regions of interest (ROIs) in the brain by applying a threshold to certain measures of temporal association for each pair of ROIs and represented as symmetric matrices.
+Specifically, resting state fMRI (rs-fMRI) records signals when subjects are resting and not performing an explicit task.
+Functional connectivity networks can be constructed across various brain regions of interest (ROIs) by applying a threshold to certain measures of temporal association for each pair of ROIs that in an initial step are represented as symmetric correlation matrices.

 The rs-fMRI data in our analysis were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (\url{http://adni.loni.usc.edu}), including $400$ clinically normal (CN) subjects and $85$ mild Alzheimer’s disease dementia (AD) subjects.
 For each subject, we took only their first scan.
 Preprocessing of the BOLD signals was implemented following the standard procedures of head motion correction, slice-timing correction, co-registration, normalization, and spatial smoothing.
 Average signals of voxels within spheres of diameter $8$~mm centered at the seed voxels of each ROI were extracted, with linear detrending and band-pass filtering to account for signal drift and global cerebral spinal fluid and white matter signals, including only frequencies between $0.01$ and $0.1$~Hz.
 These steps were performed in MATLAB using the Statistical Parametric Mapping (SPM12, \url{http://www.fil.ion.ucl.ac.uk/spm}) and Resting-State fMRI Data Analysis Toolkit V1.8 (REST1.8, \url{http://restfmri.net/forum/?q=rest}).